-Aztec Ruins National Monument provides visitors an intimate opportunity to explore ancient ruins built in the 1100s.
+Aztec Ruins National Monument provides visitors an intimate opportunity to explore ancient ruins built by the ancient Ancestral Puebloans in the 1100s.
 Aztec Ruins features ceremonial, public, and storage structures as well as the "Great Kiva" the oldest and largest reconstructed Kiva in North America.

-14 miles east of Farmington on Main/Hwy 516 towards Aztec, NM.
-Turn left onto Ruins Rd at the third stop light in Aztec before you cross the river (if you cross the river, you've gone too far).
-Follow Ruins Rd to monument entrance.
+Located 14 miles east of Farmington on Main Street, Highway 516, towards Aztec, NM.
+Turn left onto Ruins Road just before you cross the river (if you cross the river, you've gone too far).
+Follow Ruins Road directly to the monument entrance.

 Farmington CVB videos also available in HD on YouTube.